GooFit/AmpGen/README.tex.md

   -0.707106781 -1 -1
 }
 ```
 That is specified as sets of three numbers, firstly the coupling, and then the two particle helicities.
-So in this example, the longitudinal amplitude is the $00$ helicity state, while the two transverse amplitudes and the sum and difference of the two other helicity amplitudes.
+So in this example, the longitudinal amplitude is the @f$00@f$ helicity state, while the two transverse amplitudes and the sum and difference of the two other helicity amplitudes.

 ### Quasiparticles

 Quasiparticles are fictional decaying particles that can be implemented in the decay chain for a variety of different purposes.
 The original use case was to group some amplitudes with the same quantum numbers with couplings that want to be factorised.
-For example, for the $I=0$ $S$-wave, the K matrix description may be used.
+For example, for the @f$I=0@f$ @f$S@f$-wave, the K matrix description may be used.
 The coupling from the initial state may be written as

 ```
 D0{K0S0,NonResS0} ...